 Other Benefits of Manuka Honey

-- Rare Antibacterial Compound: Manuka honey also benefits from naturally occurring Methylglyoxal (MGO).
-The MGO compound in Manuka Honey gives it unique antibacterial properties making it one of the most sought-after and rarest kinds of honey in the world.
+- Antibacterial Properties: The MGO compound in Manuka Honey gives it unique antibacterial properties making it one of the most sought-after and rarest kinds of honey in the world.
 Learn more about MGO here.

 - A Feel-Good Indulgence: Manuka honey is like no other honey.
 Its smooth, creamy texture and rich flavor (with just a hint of toffee) are an experience to savor.
 Have a spoonful on its own, sweeten your tea, or use it as a standout drizzle on your favorite foods.
 We recommend it on yogurt, toast, or even ice cream.